Food Sources of Vitamins and Minerals

 What it does: Promotes a healthy immune system and helps make collagen.
 It's also needed to make certain chemical messengers in the brain.

-Food sources include: Fortified milk, cheese, and cereals; egg yolks; salmon; and sunlight
+Food sources include: Fortified milk, cheese, and cereals; egg yolks; salmon

-What it does: Maintains bone health and helps the body process calcium
+What it does: Maintains bone health and helps the body process calcium; important for immune system function; may protect from cancer.

 Food sources include: Leafy green vegetables, almonds, hazelnuts, and vegetable oils like sunflower, canola, and soybean